Idanbiton2808/Idanbiton2808/README.md

 Take a look at my GitHub repositories to explore some of the projects I've been working on.I love tackling challenging problems and crafting elegant solutions.
 Feedback and collaboration are always welcome!

 💡 Skills:
-Proficient in languages such as Java, Python, JavaScript, C++, C# .NET and C I'm always eager to learn new programming languages and frameworks.
+Proficient in languages such as  Python, JavaScript, C++, C# .NET and C I'm always eager to learn new programming languages and frameworks.
 Additionally, I have experience with front-end technologies like HTML, CSS.

 🤝 Let's Connect:
 I'm open to collaborating on exciting projects, contributing to open-source initiatives, and connecting with like-minded individuals.
 Feel free to reach out to me via email or connect with me on LinkedIn.
 Let's inspire and learn from each other!